igarashitm/camel-x12-837-poc/README.md

 - [x] Take Smooks edi-to-xml and xml-to-edi examples in to [](01.camel-smooks-edi-xml-example) and wrap into camel routes
 - [x] Verify both edi-to-xml and xml-to-edi works
 - [x] Copy [Smooks example files](01.camel-smooks-edi-xml-example) into [working dir](02.x12-837) and rename them to represent X12 837 usecase
-- [ ] Start making hands dirty - replace the example input payloads with X12 837
+- [x] Start making hands dirty - replace the example input payloads with X12 837 (input for 837-to-xml, output for xml-to-837)
+- [ ] Create the example XML (output for 837-to-xml, input for xml-to-837) which represents the example X12 837 above
-- [ ] And update DFDL schema files to handle X12 837 format
+- [ ] Update DFDL schema files to reflect those 837 and XML formats
 - [ ] Make sure it runs and prints the log as expected
 - [ ] Add DataMapper, so not only just convert between X12 837 and XML, but also demonstrate to read/write from/to a different data shape
 - [ ] Verify it runs and prints the log as expected